GDF-8 (Myostatin) antibody Apitegromab achieves success in Phase III clinical trial

 Regeneron's REGN-1033 (Trevogrumab) targets the mature form of GDF-8.
 In collaboration with Eli Lilly, Phase 2 clinical trials are evaluating whether Trevogrumab combined with Semaglutide±Garetosmab (anti-Activin A) can maintain weight loss efficacy by increasing muscle mass.
 Similarly, Keros' KER-065 is designed for GDF-8, being a novel ligand trap drug [4] that can capture GDF-8 or Activin A, treating obesity by increasing muscle mass and reducing fat mass.
 It can be used as a standalone therapy or combined with GLP-1 receptor agonists.

-Many drugs target non-mature forms of GDF-8, which may help control the activation process of GDF-8, while targeting the mature form of GDF-8 may directly intervene in muscle growth regulation.
-Drug design needs to consider the mechanism of action, safety, efficacy, and potential side effects to determine the most appropriate target.
+GDF-8 has become an important drug target for developing treatments that promote muscle growth and address muscle atrophy-related conditions.
+Many drugs target the non-mature form of GDF-8, which helps control the activation process of GDF-8 (myostatin) protein.
+In contrast, targeting the mature form of GDF-8 can more directly intervene in the regulation of muscle growth.
+The most suitable strategy for drug design depends on factors such as the mechanism of action, safety, efficacy, and potential side effects.

-To support drug development in metabolic diseases, cancer, and other fields, KACTUS has deeply invested in high-quality GDF-8 and related proteins, including both mature and non-mature forms.
-The products cover various species and diverse tag designs, all rigorously quality tested and applicable to different research stages such as drug screening and validation.
+To support drug development in various fields, including muscle atrophy, KACTUS has developed high-quality recombinant GDF-8, Latent GDF-8, and related proteins such as Activin RIIA and Activin RIIB.
+These products cover multiple species and diverse tag designs.
+They are all rigorously quality tested and applicable to different research stages, such as drug screening and validation.

-Figure 4: Determined by its ability to inhibit the proliferation of MPC-11 cells.
+Figure 6.
+Bioactivity of Human/Mouse/Rat GDF-8 protein determined by its ability to inhibit the proliferation of MPC-11 cells.
 The expected ED50 for this effect is <30 ng/ml (QC Test).

-Figure 5: Immobilized Human/Mouse/Rat GDF-8, No Tag at 1 μg/ml (100 μl/well) on the plate.
-Dose response curve for Human Activin RIIB, mFc Tag with the EC50 of 20.8 ng/ml determined by ELISA.
+Figure 7.
+Immobilized Human Latent GDF-8, His Tag at 1 ug/ml (100 ul/well) on the plate.
+Dose response curve for Anti-GDF8 Antibody, hFc Tag with the EC50 of 22.8 ng/ml determined by ELISA (QC Test).

 GDF-HM108 Human Latent GDF-8, His Tag